openthread/ot-ns/cli/README.md

 Add a node to the simulation and get the node ID.
 Node ID can be specified, otherwise OTNS assigns the next available one.

-If `restore` option is specified, the node restores its network configuration from persistent storage.
+If the `restore` option is specified, the node restores its network configuration from persistent storage.

 The (advanced) `exe` option can be used to specify a node executable for the new node; however the `exe` command is better used for this.
 The options `v11` and `v12` are a quick way to add a legacy Thread v1.1 or v1.2 node.
 This only works if the binaries for these nodes have been built using the build scripts in the `ot-rfsim` submodule.
+See [GUIDE.md](../GUIDE.md) for details on this.

 ```bash
 > add router